MarkoSokser/Inform7-Jigsaw-game/story.md

 				say "The device tightens slightly around your jaw.
 You feel pressure building.

 'You have [3 minus Jaw-wrong-answers] wrong answer[s] remaining before the device activates.'

+[paragraph break]You have [Jaw-correct-answers] correct answer[s].
+You need 3 correct answers to pass.

 [paragraph break]The next question appears...